fbpx

 What information does CHECT collect?

-The information below sets out the different types of personal data that we collect and the sources we collect it from.
+The table below sets out the different types of personal data that we collect and the sources we collect it from.
 Please note that website information is anonymised and used solely for improving the site.
 We do not combine this information with any other data to build a ‘profile’.

 Contact information

-Type of personal data:
+Type of personal data

 • Name